ansible/awx/docs/docsite/rst/administration/topology_viewer.rst

 .. index::
    pair: topology;viewer

 The topology viewer allows you to view node type, node health, and specific details about each node if you already have a mesh topology deployed.
 In order to access the topology viewer from the controller user interface, you must have System Administrator or System Auditor permissions.
-To learn more about automation mesh, refer to the `Red Hat Ansible Automation Mesh Guide <https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html/red_hat_ansible_automation_platform_automation_mesh_guide/assembly-planning-mesh>`_ on `access.redhat.com <https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform>`_.

 To access the topology viewer from the controller user interface: